 Built on land donated by the Calverley family the Oulton Institute and Harold Hall have been an integral part of village life for over a century as a place for meetings, sports and social functions.
 Initially the Institute was a single storey building with three rooms.
 In one of them villagers could read newspapers as most people could not afford to buy their own.
 Another room was used for billiards.

-The Lord of the Manor, since he inherited from his father in 1868, was Edmund Calverley and it was his only his only daughter, Gertrude Mabel Brooke-Hunt who laid the foundation stone for the Institute on 24 June 1893.
+The Lord of the Manor, since he had inherited it from his father in 1868, was Edmund Calverley and it was his daughter, Gertrude Mabel Brooke-Hunt who laid the foundation stone for the Institute on 24 June 1893.

 A management committee was formed and it held an annual meeting, usually in February.
 Over the first few years its members appear to have come from a cross section of the community.
 Amongst them was Benjamin Wood Higgins, an architect and surveyor whose father had been a stone merchant, builder and contractor.
 He lived at Willow Cottage and had a family of ten boys and two girls.
 Two of his sons, Ernest and Rowland, were killed in France in 1918 just months before the end of the First World War.

 Another member was solicitor’s son Philip Saltmarshe Marsden from Wakefield who was a lodger at William Poole’s house for a while.
 He worked for John Farrer who lived next door.
-Whilst in Oulton he met and married the daughter of the managing director of Bentley’s brewery, Edythe Mildred Hoyle, and they moved to Whitkirk where he was the land agent for Lady Meynell Ingram at Temple Newsam.
+Whilst in Oulton he met and married the daughter of the managing director of Bentley’s brewery, Edythe Mildred Hoyle.
+They lived at Whitkirk where he was the land agent for Lady Meynell Ingram at Temple Newsam.

 The new building cost £1,578 with £1,185 coming from donations including £750 from Ellen Calverley.
 Her surviving son, John Grosvenor Calverley, paid for the furnishings.
 Income raised from letting out the rooms averaged £27 per year.